OfficialWoodyUK/BW-Scripts/[BW-RealisticVehicleFailure]/README.md

 ## Installation

 1. Clone or download this repository.
+2. Rename [BW-RealisticVehicleFailure] to BW-RealisticVehicleFailure
-2. Place the `BW-RealisticVehicleFailure` folder in your FiveM server's `resources` directory.
+3. Place the `BW-RealisticVehicleFailure` folder in your FiveM server's `resources` directory.
-3. Install the Items and Images from the [INSTALL_ME] Folder
+4. Install the Items and Images from the [INSTALL_ME] Folder
-4. Ensure `BW-RealisticVehicleFailure` After `ox_lib` In Your Server cfg or resource.cfg example is below
+5. Ensure `BW-RealisticVehicleFailure` After `ox_lib` In Your Server cfg or resource.cfg example is below

 - ensure ox_lib
 - ensure BW-RealisticVehicleFailure